Skip to main content

 Although the Australian bluespotted maskray is probably quite common in northern Australia, conditions in the Northern Territory are far from ideal for scuba diving due to high levels of run off from numerous rivers, and because of the danger of encountering saltwater crocodiles.
 Consequently, most Australian encounters occur in northern WA.
 Exmouth is probably the best area to look for this ray within Australia.

 In Indonesia, diving conditions are much more favourable.
-Australian bluespotted maskrays are seen at hundreds of dive sites from Bali eastwards to PNG.
-One of many sights to see this ray in Indonesia is at Nusa Penida; a popular diving island on the south coast of Bali.
+Australian bluespotted maskrays are seen at hundreds of dive sites from The Nusa Tenggara to PNG.

 Similar species